 Taking into account the safety of the community, the notification will be sent to everyone via telephone calls, text messages, and/or emails, unless issuance of the notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
 The content of the message will vary depending on the situation.
 The people who can initiate an emergency message include the Center Director and the Administrator.

-The Stanford out-of-area information hotline can be reached at 1-844-ALERTSU (1-844-253-7878) or +1-602-241-6769 (from abroad).
+For informaiton about emergencies at the Stanford University campus, call the out-of-area information hotline at +1-844-ALERTSU (1-844-253-7878) or +1-602-241-6769 (from abroad).

 Crime Prevention Education Programs